sentheta/SC1015-Project/README.md

 ## Problem Statements
 We aim to conduct a comprehensive analysis to identify the key factors influencing resale prices of HDB flats.
 Our analysis will seek to answer the following questions:
-1) Which variables has the most impact in sale price?
+1) Which variables has the greatest influence in HDB resale price?
-2) Which model would be good for this prediction?
+2) Which model would be ideal for HDB resale price prediction?
-3) Which area has the most expensive and which has the most affordable HDB?
+3) How are HDB resales distributed across Singapore?

 ## Libraries
 1) Pandas